momenifi/methodHub/academic_mobility_propensity_score/tutorial/README.md

 We regard AGE, EDUCATION, and EXPERIENCE as covariates and EARNINGS_PRE and EARNINGS_POST to evaluate the job training program's impact (Standardized Mean Difference).
 A value of 1 in the **TREATED** column signifies the treatment group, while a value of 0 represents the control group.

-Below, you'll find instructions on applying the XPropensity Score Matching method to the [sample data](https://github.com/momenifi/methodHub/blob/main/academic_mobility_propensity_score/tutorial/job_training_data.csv):
+Below, you'll find instructions on applying the Propensity Score Matching method to the [sample data](https://github.com/momenifi/methodHub/blob/main/academic_mobility_propensity_score/tutorial/job_training_data.csv):

 ### 1. Download Files: